NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/bcftools.md

 ### Getting the data used for this tutorial

 We followed the [Galaxy training - Microbial variant calling] tutorial to provide a working data set you can exercise with.
 (Feel free to do the same).
+In this tutorial, [Snippy] is used to call variants between a read set and a reference genome.
+In this process, the reads are mapped to the reference, and the variants are subsequently called with [freebayes].
+In this process, [bcftools] is used for manipulating files quite a bit.

 In this tutorial we will recreate some steps used by [Snippy] to lear how [bcftools] works.
 This will also help us to better understand [Snippy].
 We will eg. compare files generated with